Lead Project Manager

 • Among the critical tasks are the interactions with other agencies, major contractors and funding agencies along with reporting to and receiving input from various oversight and review boards.

-• Bachelor's or higher degree in engineering, astronomy, physical science, or a closely related field is required.
+• Bachelor's or higher degree relating to project management or science/engineering is required.

 • Strong leadership and interpersonal skills are critical.

-• Experience with a large astronomy project, particularly radio astronomy;
+• Experience with a large astronomy project and/or construction project.

-• Demonstrated ability to work with diverse teams of engineers, scientists, and technicians locally and remotel
+• Demonstrated ability to work with diverse teams of engineers, scientists, and technicians locally and remotely.

 • Cover letter